Abortion in Germany: Post-war

-After World War II, abortion remained broadly illegal throughout both German states: West Germany retained the legal situation of 1927, while East Germany passed a slightly more encompassing set of exceptions in 1950.
+After World War II, abortion remained broadly illegal throughout both German states: West Germany reinstated the legal situation of 1927.
 The legal requirements in the West were extremely strict, and often led women to seek abortions elsewhere, particularly in the Netherlands.
 It has been estimated that about 2 million women had abortions each year between 1945 and 1948, mostly in the Soviet zone.
+Most of these terminations were the result of rape committed by the Soviet Army.
 An abortion cost around 1,000 marks and was performed without anaesthesia.
 6000 Berlin women died each year in the Soviet zone from resulting complications.
+All East German states, except Saxony-Anhalt, allowed abortion for social reasons in 1947 and 1948.
+Because this went against the SED's population growth policy, access to abortions was severely restricted in 1950 with the official motivation of 'protecting mothers and children' and 'for women's rights.'
+The 1950 abortion law promoted large families.
+Terminations of pregnancy were only allowed if the mother's health were endangered or if the father or mother suffered from a hereditary disease.

 On 6 June 1971, the cover of the West German magazine Stern ran with the headline "We've had abortions!"
 (German: Wir haben abgetrieben!), and featured the pictures of 30 women who had done so.
 374 women, some, but not all, of whom had a high public profile, publicly confessed that they had had pregnancies terminated, which at that time was illegal.
 They challenged §218 and asserted their right to abortion.
-However, since 2010 a small number of those 374 women publicly confessed that they had either never aborted or not before 1971 and had actually lied for the Stern cover in 1971 because of their political beliefs.
+In the years following publication, several of the participants admitted they had not actually had an abortion, including Alice Schwarzer, who stated that it was irrelevant, because "we would have done it if we'd had an unwanted pregnancy."

-East Germany legalized abortion on demand until 12 weeks of pregnancy in 1972, in the Volkskammer's only non-unanimous vote ever in the first 40 years of its existence.
+East Germany legalized elective abortion until 12 weeks of pregnancy in 1972, in the Volkskammer's only non-unanimous vote ever in the first 40 years of its existence.
 After West Germany followed suit in 1974, its new law was struck down in 1975 by the Constitutional Court as inconsistent with the human rights guarantee of the constitution.
 It held that the unborn has a right to life, that abortion is an act of killing, and that the fetus deserves legal protection throughout its development.
 Nevertheless, the legal opinion strongly hinted that increasing the number of situations in which abortion was legal might be constitutional.

+In East Germany, female Vertragsarbeiter (foreign workers) were not allowed to become pregnant during their stay.
+If they did, they were forced to have an abortion or faced deportation.